Nathanael91998/CS4263VisionDocument/README.md

 be made easier by the software that suggests the best nurses for each of the rooms/patients.
 The user should be able to succeed in creating the best schedule.
 A problem that might interfere with success would be if the software fails to update or is inaccessable by other nurses.
-Another primary user would be the IT specialist that are in charge of keeping the program running smoothly.
-Since the software will have to be able HIPAA compliant, it must be hosted by their secure systems.
+Another primary user would be the IT specialists that are in charge of keeping the program running smoothly.
+Since the software will have to be HIPAA compliant, it must be hosted by their secure systems and be maintained by OU Hospital employees.

 **_2.3 User Environment_**

-The environment will have multiple nurses accessing the room assignments with the ability to update assignemnts themselves.
+The environment will have multiple nurses accessing the room assignment information with the ability to update assignemnts themselves.
 Whether there are specific nurses that have priveleges to update this information or if all will have access is currently undetermined.
-The task cycle should be able to be completed in between the windows of the nurses' shifts.
+The task cycle should be able to be completed during the windows in between shifts.
 The software must be HIPAA compliant and in a controlled environment to prevent security compromises.
 It may be later ported to iOS to allow nurses to use the software on iPads, but the current development will be a .NET application.
-The software must be able to interact with the current systems that the hospital uses to access patient information, as it relies on it to suggest the correct nurses.
+The software must be able to interact with the current systems that the hospital uses to access patient information, as it relies on it to suggest the correct nurses for each assignment.

 **_2.4 Key User Needs_**